 CO2 oil is made using plants that have been dried and cured after harvesting.
 Supercritical cooled fluid CO2 is run through a closed-loop system to extract substances.
 The co2 extraction process is used to extract terpenes, cannabinoids, and other plant compounds.
 Extracting with Carbon Dioxide results in the cleanest, most residual-free of all solvent extracts, significantly safer than BHO.

-CO2 extraction is considered to be a “best of both worlds” approach to extraction.
+CO2 extraction is considered to be a “optimization of both worlds” approach to extraction.
 It does an excellent job of isolating specific cannabinoids while being cleaner than many other concentrate extraction methods.
 CO2 is a natural chemical compound that is considered to be a much cleaner extraction agent than the BHO that is used to produce concentrates like shatter.

 The disadvantage of CO2 oil is that many terpenes are often lost during extraction, meaning these extracts tend to have a nondescript, homogenous flavor regardless of the strains being processed.
 For this reason, a large proportion of the CO2 oil produced is used either in edible products or most commonly in tincture-type oils, where the flavor is less of an issue.
 Flavored pens and oils are made this way, but are blended with food-grade terpenes.
 CO2 is considered one of the safest extraction methods and delivered a product that can be less harsh, in what is easily becoming today’s most popular and widespread method of consuming cannabis concentrates.